Skip to main content

 AI Dance Templates

 Pick a real named dance, upload one photo of any subject — you, your pet, your baby, a friend — and get a clean full-body clip of them doing it.
-1 credit, no prompt writing.
+No prompt writing.

 The dances that travel are the named ones people already recognize.
 Starrd ships these as one-tap templates — pick the subject, upload, generate: